vontainment/v-wordpress-plugin-updater/README.md

 ![Header](./png_20230308_211110_0000.png)

 # v-wordpress-plugin-update-api
-WordPress MU-Plugin, PHP api and Web GUI to update plugins from your own server.
+WordPress MU-Plugin, PHP api and Web GUI to update plugins and themes from your own server.

 ## What This Is
-This is a WordPress mu-plugin (must-use plugin) along with a PHP API and Web GUI that allows you to update your WordPress plugins from your own server.
+This is a WordPress mu-plugin (must-use plugin) along with a PHP API and Web GUI that allows you to update your WordPress plugins and themes from your own server.

-The mu-plugin iterates through all installed plugins and sends the domain, security key, plugin slug and version to the API.
+The mu-plugin iterates through all installed plugins and themes and sends the domain, security key, plugin slug and version to the API.

 The API compares the domain and key to a list in the HOSTS file.
 If the domain exists and the key matches, it checks the plugins against files in the /plugins directory, for example, `plugin-slug_1.0.0.zip`.
 If a new version is available the API sends the filename to the mu-plugin which in return sends a request to downloads.php with the domain, security key and plugin file.
 The download.php file grabs the plugin file from outside the webroot (for security) and passes it to the mu-plugin to be updated.